Lonewolf239/NeoIni/docs/HUMAN-MODE.md

 ### Limitations

 - Human mode is **read/write but not merge-safe** — if the file is modified externally while the reader holds unsaved changes, the external edits may be overwritten on save.
-- All other `NeoIniReader` features (typed get/set, events, auto-save, sections, search) work as normal.
+- All other `NeoIniDocument` features (typed get/set, events, auto-save, sections, search) work as normal.

 ---